tango-controls/pytango/doc/howto.rst

             return self.get_state() in (tango.DevState.ON,)

 **Line 1**
-    The PyDsExp class has to inherit from the tango.Device_4Impl **Line 3 to 6**
+    The PyDsExp class has to inherit from the tango.Device (this will used the latest device implementation class available, e.g. Device_5Impl) **Line 3 to 6**
     PyDsExp class constructor.
 Note that at line 6, it calls the *init_device()* method